 In 2005, Rebecca was awarded an Illinois Arts Council Fellowship.
 Her work has since been exhibited at the Hyde Park Art Center, The California Polytechnic University, ARC Gallery, Fraction Workspace, Northern Illinois University, The Textile Art Center in Brooklyn, Packer Schopf Gallery, Pop tArt Gallery, and the Museum of Art and Design in NYC.
-Ringquist earned her MFA from the School of the Art Institute of Chicago in the Fiber and Material Studies department where she subsequently taught for seven years before moving to Brooklyn in 2011.
-She teaches, lectures and exhibits nationally.
+Ringquist earned her MFA from the School of the Art Institute of Chicago in the Fiber and Material Studies department where she subsequently taught for seven years..
+She teaches, lectures and exhibits internationally.

 Ringquist's first book, Rebecca Ringquist's Embroidery Workshops, a Bend the Rules Primer, was released in April of 2015.